 - Impact on veterinary services

 Many small- and medium-sized businesses, including veterinary practices, are going through a period of significant financial difficulty.
 In many countries, revenue is down by more than 50%.
-Luckily, in most EU countries governments are adopting support measures for small and medium size companies affected by COVID restrictions e.g. loans, delay of income tax, etc.
+FVE is in close connection with veterinary associations in all European countries.
+Many have been surveying their members for the impact, which shows to be substantial.
+Luckily, in most EU countries governments are adopting support measures for small and medium-size companies affected by COVID restrictions e.g. loans, delay of income tax, etc.

 - Solidarity with colleagues and the medical profession

 As veterinarians, we are a ‘One Health’ profession and unfortunately, have plenty of experience with the prevention and control of global outbreaks.
-As veterinarians, we assist our human medical colleagues.
-Several universities/practices already donated there masks and other protective materials to hospitals.
-In many countries the veterinary profession is/has inventarised key equipment such as respirators, for if needed for the medical sector.
-Veterinary institutes are helping in several countries processing COVID tests.
+Now more than ever, veterinarians are assisting in most countries our human medical colleagues.
+Several universities/practices already donated their masks and other protective materials to hospitals.
+In many countries the veterinary profession is/has inventoried key equipment such as respirators, for if needed for the medical sector.
+Veterinary institutes and laboratories are helping in many countries processing COVID tests.
 The animal health industry is producing medical devices and protective equipment.
 Many veterinarians are lead persons in COVID task forces in national countries and on a European level.
 Together, in a One Health way, we will be able to control COVID.